ucbpi/puppet-stunnel/README.markdown

 to each of them.
 The two services communicate with each other to establish the connection from a port on the client computer to a port on the server computer.

 In this example, a MySQL client connects to the MySQL server by connecting to TCP port 3306 on the client computer, just as if the MySQL server were running on the client computer.
-The stunnel client service on the client computer then accepts the connection and connects to TCP port 3307 on the server computer using an encrypted protocol that employs the certificate in the `.pem` file at each end.
+The stunnel client service on the client computer then accepts the connection and connects to TCP port 3307 on the server computer using an encrypted protocol that employs the certificate in the `.pem` file on the server computer.
 On the server computer, an stunnel server service accepts the connection to TCP port 3307 and connects to TCP port 3306 on the server computer where the MySQL database server is waiting to accept the connection.
 The result is that the client thinks that the server is on its computer, and the server thinks that the client is on its computer.

-For the purposes of this example, we assume that the same `.pem` certificate file has been installed at
+For the purposes of this example, we assume that the `.pem` certificate file has been installed at

     /etc/ssl/certs/mysql_stunnel.pem

-on both the client and the server computers.
+on the server computer.
 See an earlier section for how to generate a certificate file.

 To create the tunnel, we install an stunnel client service on the client computer and an stunnel server service on the server computer.
 Here is the Puppet configuration